Webhook Notification is a simple way that the platform can communicate with another server via HTTP.

 Enter the URL where the POST requests should be sent.

-With new conditional notifications, HTTP POST requests will be sent whenever a condition that you define is met.
-For example, you can have an alert displayed whenever an inventory quantity falls below a defined threshold.
+With conditional notifications, HTTP POST requests will be sent whenever a condition that you define is met.
+For example, you can have a POST request sent whenever an inventory quantity falls below a defined threshold.

 To set it up, choose Conditional under the Notification Type dropdown.